 USA Volleyball Membership

-When you join your Regional Volleyball Association (RVA), you become a registrant of USA Volleyball (USAV), just like the players on the 2008 Beijing Games gold and silver medal winning USA Volleyball teams.
+When you join your Regional Volleyball Association (RVA), you become a registrant of USA Volleyball (USAV), just like the players who won Olympic Games medals in Rio de Janeiro.
 Based in Colorado Springs, Colo., USA Volleyball is the National Governing Body (NGB) of the sport, serving the lifetime sport of volleyball at all ages and levels, through its 40 RVAs and other affiliated members.
 Benefits of USAV Membership through its RVAs

 - Subscription to Volleyball USA, our quarterly magazine, for all qualifying registrants

 - Membership to BoardSource, which is access to assistance with nonprofit governance for clubs.
 Sign Up today! www.boardsource.org/usavolleyball

 - TEAM USA Mobile Coach App, has all of the coaching education and sport development ideas at your fingertips.
 Only USAV members with a current membership can gain access! http://mobilecoach.teamusa.org/USOC/register.jsf

 - Periodically, members receive a 10 percent discount when visiting mizunousa.com.
 Check back for the next promotional discount.

 - Receive exclusive discounts from USA Volleyball sponsors and suppliers

 - Rental car discounts from Alamo, Enterprise and National Car Rental.

 - Sports Illustrated Play, a USA Volleyball partner, provides free club websites to members.